 Conference Contractors are responsible for maintaining costs within the approved budget.

-Income and expenses associated with the Conference shall be managed, independent from Chapter financial management, by the VP Conferences, Conference Accounting Contractor, and Conference Management Contractor.
+Income and expenses associated with the Conference shall be managed, independent from Chapter financial management, by the VP Conferences, Chapter bookkeeper, and Conference Management Contractor.

-Distribution of profit in accordance with #3 below shall be made after all conference expenses are paid from gross revenue, conference accounting is complete, and a review and reconciliation has occurred.
+Distribution of profit in accordance with #3 below shall be made only after all conference expenses are paid from gross revenue, conference accounting is complete, and a review and reconciliation has occurred.

-The amount of profit will vary year to year, however each conference shall make an advance to the subsequent year’s conference prior to the release of profit to the Chapter to distribute in accordance with the discussion in #3 below.
+The amount of profit will vary year to year, however each conference shall reimburse the current conference checking account prior to the release of profit to the Chapter to distribute in accordance with the discussion in #3 below.
+The reimbursement shall cover any seed money used to pay for conference expenses due before conference sponsorship and registration income is available to cover expenses. to the subsequent year’s conference

 The scope of work and payment for any contractor providing services to the conference shall be separate from the work the contractor may perform for the benefit of the Chapter.

 Certain expenses and revenue occur in conjunction with the conference but are pass-through transactions, i.e., they are neither net expense nor net revenue to the conference budget.
 These pass-through expenses and revenues include, but are not limited to, pre-conference sessions, Board meeting costs, CPF or Chapter Archives, or carbon footprint donations.
-These items shall be identified as “pass-through” in the conference budget.
+These items shall be identified as “pass-through” in the conference budget.???
+Is this still the case?

 If contracting with a conference hotel earns “reward points” toward lodging, those points may be used by the Chapter for Board meeting expenses that are otherwise paid for by the Chapter, or other purposes as determined by the Board.